-Additionally, I believe any family who has not themselves abused or neglected their vulnerable relative should have the powers to make providers permit secure overt CCTV systems in the private rooms of their relative, particularly if they suspect neglect or abuse of their loved ones, rather than being forced to resorting to the use of covert surveillance.
-While I believe it should be mandatory to have CCTV in and enabled in private rooms by default, this should be a choice by the individual or family and not the provider.
+Additionally, I believe any family who has not themselves abused or neglected their vulnerable relative should have the powers to make providers permit secure overt CCTV systems in the private rooms of their relative (excluding bathroom areas), particularly if they suspect neglect or abuse of their loved ones, rather than being forced to resorting to the use of covert surveillance.
+While I believe it should be mandatory to have CCTV in and enabled in private rooms by default, this should be a choice of the individual or family and not the provider.

 Similarly, I believe families who have vulnerable relatives should be permitted to have CCTV systems, which they can control in their homes and those of their loved family members, should they or their family choose to and justify the need for such.

 Not only would CCTV systems be a form of safeguard and I believe in the vulnerable persons best interests, but it would also offer some assurance for families who care about their relatives and additionally provide some protection for paid carers or family carers against malicious allegations; including by social care staff, as historical case and news reports can evidence.